Skip to contents

 engine_model

 Character.
-Must be "localunet" (the only supported pipeline).
+Must be "localunet".

 plate_diameter_mm